Student accommodation

 Start dateEnd dateTenancy LengthPrice per week

-Arranging your own accommodation
+Arranging your own accommodation privately

 Whatever your budget, there are many different private accommodation options available, in various locations close to the International Study Centre.
 We are here to help and will support you every step of the way.